 Changes under CLP

-Depending on their role in the supply chain, companies' main obligations under CLP relate to classification, labelling and notification to the C&L Inventory.
+Depending on their role in the supply chain, companies' main obligations under CLP relate to classification, labelling and notification to the C&L Inventory and poison centres.
 Classification is the process of identifying and comparing intrinsic properties with agreed criteria; labelling is the communication of that information on packaging.